NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation: Experiments

-We compare our method with the best available results from the leaderboard\footnote{\href{https://bop.felk.cvut.cz/leaderboards/segmentation-unseen-bop23/bop-classic-core/}{https://bop.felk.cvut.cz/leaderboards/segmentation-unseen-bop23/bop-classic-core/}; Accessed: 2025-05-06} of the BOP challenges, comprising of the top-$ 3 $ paper-supported methods: CNOS~\cite{nguyen2023cnosstrongbaselinecadbased}, SAM-6D~\cite{Lin_2024_CVPR} and NIDS-Net~\cite{lu2025adaptingpretrainedvisionmodels}; and the overall top-$ 3 $ ones: ``anonymity'', LDSeg and MUSE; which do not have a paper or code publicly available.
-CNOS uses proposals from SAM~\cite{kirillov2023segment} or FastSAM~\cite{zhao2023fastsegment} and only the semantic score~\ref{par:method:match:sem} for matching.
-SAM-6D uses the same proposals and semantic score as CNOS, additionally, it also uses the appearance score~\ref{par:method:match:app} of the template with the highest semantic score without filtering and a geometric matching score, which considers the shapes and sizes of instances during matching by utilizing depth information.
-NIDS-Net uses proposals from Grounded-SAM\cite{ren2024groundedsamassemblingopenworld} and the similarity between the weight adapter refined Foreground Feature Averaging~\cite{NEURIPS2023_803c6ab3} embeddings.
-For the methods ``anonymity'', LDSeg and MUSE no further information are available.\\ In the Table~\ref{table:mainreslt} we show the results for NOCTIS and the other methods on all seven datasets and the overall average.
-We surpass the best established method NIDS-Net by a significant margin of absolute $ 3.4\% $ AP and the best undisclosed one by $ 0.8\% $ AP.
-Notably, our methodology outperforms the ones that are using depth data as well (see Section~\ref{sec:exp:disc}).
+We compare our method with the best available results from the leaderboard\footnote{\href{https://bop.felk.cvut.cz/leaderboards/segmentation-unseen-bop23/bop-classic-core/}{https://bop.felk.cvut.cz/leaderboards/segmentation-unseen-bop23/bop-classic-core/}; Accessed: 2025-05-06} of the BOP challenges, comprising of the top-$ 3 $ paper-supported methods: CNOS, SAM-6D and NIDS-Net; and the overall top-$ 3 $ ones: ``anonymity'', LDSeg and MUSE (November 2024 version); which do not have a paper or code publicly available.
+CNOS uses proposals from SAM or FastSAM and only the semantic score~\cref{par:method:match:sem} for matching.
+SAM-6D uses the same proposals and semantic score as CNOS; additionally, it uses an appearance-based and geometric matching score of the single template with the highest semantic score; the latter score utilizes depth information to consider the shapes and sizes of instances during matching.
+NIDS-Net uses proposals from GSAM and the similarity between the weight adapter refined Foreground Feature Averaging~\citep{NEURIPS2023_803c6ab3} embeddings together with SAM-6D's appearance score.
+For the methods ``anonymity'', LDSeg and MUSE, no further information nor clear details are available.\\ In the~\cref{table:mainreslt} we show the results for NOCTIS and the other methods on all seven datasets and the overall average.
+We surpass the best established method NIDS-Net by a significant margin of absolute $ 3.4\% $ mean AP and the best undisclosed one by $ 0.8\% $.
+To further highlight that our pipeline performs better (in terms of mean AP score) than previous works like NIDS-Net, and that its results do not only stem out of a better foundation model; GSAM 2 was replaced with the older GSAM.
+The results in the last line of~\cref{table:mainreslt} show that, even when one makes this change, NOCTIS still achieves results comparable to the SOTA by showing an overall mean AP score of $ 0.513 $.
+Notably, our methodology outperforms the ones that are using depth data as well (see~\cref{sec:exp:disc}).\\